How does Universal Credit work?

-Universal Credit is the new government benefits model being rolled out across the UK that replaces seven existing benefits with one payment.
+Universal Credit is the new way the government is paying benefits.
+The scheme is gradually being rolled out across the UK, replacing seven existing benefits with one overall payment.

 The benefits being replaced are housing benefit, income-related employment and support allowance, income-based jobseeker’s allowance, child tax credit, working tax credit, and income support.